 Section 18 of the Sentencing Act provides that time spent in custody prior to conviction (remand) must be referable to (connected to) the particular offence(s) for which the prisoner is remanded in custody.
 Credit of time also applies to time served on remand for those sentenced before 22 April 1992.

-A prisoner who has served the minimum time (less any remissions where applicable) becomes eligible for release on parole (s 74 Corrections Act).
-Prisoners do not need to apply for parole.
-Their situation is automatically reviewed before they have served the minimum term of their sentence.
+A prisoner who has served the minimum term of their sentence (less any remissions where applicable) becomes eligible for release on parole (s 74 Corrections Act).
+Prisoners need to apply for parole.
+Their situation is reviewed before they have served the minimum term of their sentence.

 The APB does not have a case management function.
-This means that the APB is not responsible for preparing prisoners for parole, or for supervising and managing them while they are on parole.
+This means that the APB is not responsible for preparing prisoners for parole or for supervising and managing them while they are on parole.
 The APB also does not have an investigative function.
 Rather, the APB is a decision-making body that relies on information provided to it (mostly by Corrections Victoria) to make decisions in accordance with its statutory authority.